ni-kismet/engineering-flot/README.md

 API Documentation is available here: [API reference](API.md)

+About how the plugins work: [Plugins](PLUGINS.md)

+High level overview on how touch interactions are handled internally: [Touch interactions](touchInteractions.md)

-Examples are included in the examples folder of this repository.
+Examples are included in the examples folder of this repository, but they can be tried out online as well: [Examples](https://rawgit.com/ni-kismet/engineering-flot/master/examples/index.html)